datalab-org/datalab/README.md

 ## Development status

-The software is still an alpha work-in-progress and the API, data models and UI may change significantly between versions.
+*datalab* remains under active development, and the API, data models and UI may change significantly between versions without prior notice.
+Where possible, and without breaking changes will be listed in the release notes for every pre-v1 release.

 ## Installation